 Tip: if you have trouble waking up during the night, you can move your alarm somewhere far from you, so you would have to go out of the bed to stop it.

-They should be the first steps you do if you want to learn to become lucid.
+They should be the first steps you take, if you want to experience lucid dreaming.

-Even if you decide to use another technique (check our favorites here), keep doing the Reality checks and keep your dream diary updated!
+Even if you decide to use another technique (check more of my favorites here), keep doing reality checks and update your dream diary on a daily basis.